Merced station (Amtrak): History

 Passenger service on both branch lines ended in the 1940s.
 Merced remained an important stop on the two mainlines, serving named trains including the San Francisco Chief and Golden Gate on the AT&SF, and the San Joaquin Daylight and Sacramento Daylight on the SP.
 On May 1, 1971, Amtrak took over intercity passenger service in the United States from the private railroads.
 Amtrak chose to run its San Francisco–Los Angeles service over the Coast Line rather than the Central Valley, and passenger service to Merced ended.

 Amtrak began the Oakland–Bakersfield San Joaquins on March 5, 1974.
 The San Joaquin was controversially routed over the AT&SF rather than the SP (which ran through more major cities); the AT&SF station in Merced was used by Amtrak.
 The SP station was renovated in the 1990s to serve as the city bus terminal.

 By the end of the century, the 1917-built station was in poor shape.
 In 2000, it was replaced by a new station on the same site.
 The new station, which was funded by Caltrans, copies the basic design of the former station but with modern improvements.
-It includes improved facilities for Yosemite Area Regional Transportation System (YARTS) bus service to Yosemite (which serves as an Amtrak Thruway route).
-The planned Merced station of the California High-Speed Rail system would be built along the ex-SP alignment at R and 15th.
+It includes improved facilities for Yosemite Area Regional Transportation System (YARTS) bus service to Yosemite (which serves as Amtrak Thruway route 15A).

+The planned Merced station of the California High-Speed Rail system will be built along the ex-SP alignment at R and 15th.
+Gold Runner services are expected to cease here once high-speed services begin.